-No contact is not to cause them pain, and it’s not to get them to come running and apologise, it’s not used as a punishment; it’s to kindly walk away from someone who continues to let you down and hurt you; it’s to protect yourself from the narcissists negative, toxic, hurtful ways.
+No contact is not to cause them pain, and it’s not to get them to come running and apologise.
+It’s not used as a punishment; it’s to kindly walk away from someone who continues to let you down and hurt you; it’s to protect yourself from the narcissist’s negative, toxic, hurtful ways.

 Discard and ending the relationship.

-The narcissists Discard is often done in the cruellest and sometimes calculating ways, often when you least expect it or when you needed them the most; again, this is seemingly done to cause you as much psychological pain as possible,
+The narcissists Discard is often done in the cruellest and sometimes calculating ways, usually when you least expect it or when you needed them the most; again, this is seemingly done to cause you as much psychological pain as possible,

-When you end the relationship as hard as it is, because often, as hurtful as they are, you care, you want to help them.
-You end the relationship because you know the long term pain of staying is worse than the short term pain of leaving; it’s not done to hurt them; it’s done to save yourself.
+When you end the relationship, as hard as it is, because often, as hurtful as they are, you care, you want to help them.
+You end the relationship because you know the long-term pain of staying is worse than the short-term pain of leaving; it’s not done to hurt them; it’s done to save yourself.